mazloum-bahaa/2D-Amorphous-Flow-Simulation/README.md

 # 2D Amorphous System Simulation with Obstacle

 A C++ simulation of dense amorphous polydisperse systems in a confined geometry with a central obstacle.
-This research code investigates anisotropic parameter and non-affine displacements in dense amorphous systems.
+This research code investigates anisotropic parameter and non affine displacements in dense amorphous systems.

 ## 📋 Project Overview